Digital Zoom vs. Optical Zoom

 Optical Zoom

 A key attribute of an optical zoom system is that the image created by the optics utilizes the entire sensor array, regardless of the zoom setting.
-This means that the optical resolution (the ability of the system to discern small details) increases as the FoV is narrowed.
+This means that the optical resolution (the ability of the system to discern small details) increases as the FoV narrows.
 This is where the optical zoom system differs from digital zoom.

 Digital Zoom